-No hot oven is required to make these totally addicting Chocolate Peanut Butter No-Bake Cookies.
+No hot oven is required to make this totally addicting Chocolate Peanut Butter No Bake Cookies recipe.
 With these super nostalgic flavors and unbelievably quick and easy steps, they make the perfect cookies for kiddos to help with, too.

 These Chocolate Peanut Butter No-Bake Cookies taste like childhood.
 They’re soft and chewy, a little messy and perfect for making at any time of the year for absolutely any occasion.
 Whether you need an afterschool snack, potluck dessert or last minute bake sale cookie, these no-bake peanut butter oatmeal cookies will be a guaranteed hit.

 Another reason to love no-bake cookies is that they make the perfect kitchen project to work on with little ones.
 Our kids always love mixing up melted marshmallows, peanut butter and sticky syrup, and you can have fun by letting them choose fun sprinkles or chocolate chips to add in.

 If you love all things chocolate, be sure to check out our Chewy Chocolate Brownies, Chocolate Fudge, Chocolate Fondue, and Chocolate Parfaits.
 They're perfect for the chocolate lover in your life.
 If you love no bake cookies, be sure to try our Peanut Butter No Bakes, Coconut No Bakes, and also our Chocolate No Bake Cookies.

 Chocolate Peanut Butter No Bake Cookie Ingredients